 Then comes the opinion-splitting jazz-meets-gospel of Poor Boy, a dose of deep disillusionment swamped by an upbeat arrangement and powerful backing vocals.
 Lamenting how ‘‘Nobody cares how steep my stairs and nobody smiles if I cross their styles’’, Drake skilfully saves the song from disappearing down a sickly black hole of self-pity with session singers Pat (PP Arnold) and Doris Troy’s mocking backing vocals. ‘‘A poor boy… so sorry for himself!’’.

 But while Poor Boy might very well be a case of musical Marmite, there’s surely no doubting the genius of Northern Sky; arguably the greatest achievement of Nick Drake’s all-too-brief twenty six years.
 With a forcefully beautiful mix of celeste, piano, Hammond organ and Robert Kirby’s perfectly balanced arrangement, it’s the closest he ever came to sounding truly happy, or at the very least at peace with himself. ‘‘I never felt magic as crazy as this’’ he confides, but the line ultimately feels tragic when you know such happiness was only fleeting and wasn’t enough to save Nick from himself.
+It’s impossible for me to listen to this song without feeling a lump in my throat.

 Finally then there’s Sunday, one last flute-laden musical piece that serves as a sad farewell, bringing the album to a pretty, understated finish.